Two-Chapter Excerpt from Erik's Revelation

 Erik looked up at his brother.
 Nothing but truth filled his heart as he chose his words.
 “I never wanted to discover anything new about my past, Sam.
 I love my family.
 No man could want anything more than what I’ve had.
 I’m thankful every day that Dad found me and adopted me.”

 “Me, too, Erik!”
 Sam patted him on the back.
 “All right then, go find us some horses and a trainer.
 We have plenty of time until the season starts.
 Although, knowing my sociable wife, she’ll want to start talking about the possibilities and booking tours now.”

 “One step at a time, right?”
 Erik couldn’t help but laugh about Nora’s enthusiasm.
 She had plenty of troubles of her own, and yet she’d taken on the family’s problems and business as if she’d been with them forever.
 “Tell Nora to allow me time to put this together before she starts booking my summer.”

 And time to handle whatever I might discover about my past, he thought, but he still held his words from Sam.
 It wouldn’t be right to cast the family’s past into shadow if he’d made a mistake, prompting the results of the DNA report.

 No way could Adam Belgarde be his real father.
 The memory of the other people in his past was grainy, but it was there, embedded into his brain for as long as he could remember.

 The yelling.
 The crying.
 The crashing of objects.

-Many a night after the Belgardes had adopted him, he woke up screaming.
+Many a night after the Belgardes had adopted him, he had awakened screaming.
 Without fail, Adam or Claire had been at his bedside in seconds.
-He’d wake to their loving words, and the images of the people in his nightmare would instantly fade as his mother or father caressed his head, whispering that he was safe and sound.
+He’d wake to their soothing words, and the images of the people in his nightmare would instantly fade as his mother or father caressed his head, whispering that he was safe and sound.